Powell faces lawmakers’ skepticism on some Fed aid programs

 Powell also faced sharp questioning Wednesday about the lackluster success so far of another Fed emergency program, the Main Street Lending Program, which has supplied few loans to medium-size businesses, its intended beneficiaries.

-The chairman said Fed officials needed to address numerous complications in setting up this program.
-He said the small demand for these loans showed that the private markets were now doing an effective job in supplying loans to credit-worthy companies.
+He said Fed officials needed to address numerous complications in setting up this program.
+He suggested that the small demand for these loans showed that the private markets were now doing an effective job in supplying loans to credit-worthy companies.

+Powell’s testimony this week comes as lawmakers are conducting oversight of the government’s response to the pandemic.
+On Thursday, the Fed chairman and Treasury Secretary Steven Mnuchin will testify to the Senate Banking Committee.

+At its policy meeting last week, the Fed left its benchmark interest rate at a record low near zero and signaled that it planned to keep it that low through 2023.
+The central bank’s policy statement also reflected its new policy goal of allowing its preferred inflation gauge to run above its 2% inflation target for a time to make up for the Fed’s failure to achieve that goal over the past decade.